cyberark/kubernetes-conjur-deploy/README.md

 ---

-# Master Cluster Deployment (*Test and Demo Only*)
+## Deploying Conjur Master and Followers (*Test and Demo Only*)

 ### Master Cluster configuration

+*Please note that running master cluster in OpenShift and Kubernetes environments is not recommended and should be only done for test and demo setups.*

-As mentioned before if you are using these scripts to deploy a full cluster, you will need to set:
+As mentioned before if you are using these scripts to deploy a full cluster, you will need to set in `dev-bootstrap.env`:

 ```
 export DEPLOY_MASTER_CLUSTER=true